FlorianOtel/gonuageshell/README.md

 # GoNuageShell

-A simple shell for testing the Golang library for Nuage Networks API.
+It is a (rather crude), interactive shell wrtiten as a wrapper around Golang libraries for Nuage Networks API (see e.g. https://github.com/FlorianOtel/nuage_v3_2 for version v3.2 of the API).
 Based on abiosoft/ishell

-As the name implies, it is a (rather crude), interactive shell wrtiten as a wrapper around Golang libraries for Nuage Networks API (e.g. https://github.com/FlorianOtel/nuage_v3_2 for version v3.2 of the API).
-Its main purpose of this "shell" is to test those libraries.
+The main purpose of this "shell" is to test those libraries and showcase their usage.

- Currently only version v3.2 of the Nuage Networks API is implemented (in terms of both library and support in this shell).
-Other versions as they are released / requested.
+ Currently only version v3.2 of the Nuage Networks API is implemented -- in terms of both the underlying library and, respectively, support in this shell.
+Other versions of the API will be implemented as they are released and/or requested.

 This is provided "as such", without any official support.